-- 1. Install Solis or SDK software (software must be specified at time of ordering). - 2.
-Connect power and signal cables to spectrograph and computer. - 3.
-Attach the camera(s) to the spectrograph output port(s) if applicable. - 4.
-Connect camera data and power interface, e.g. USB and power supply or PCI card (refer to relevant manual for instruction on how to install the PCI card into your computer). - 5.
-Follow the instructions for installation of the spectrograph and detector drivers. - 6.
-The Kymera 328i performs system checks on power-up and emits a short start-up tone when these are complete.
+- Unscrew the flipper mirror locking screw (dual exit systems) Note it is only necessary to unscrew the locking screw so that the surface is level with the panel.
+The flipper mirror may then be locked in place if the unit needs to be moved or transported. - 2.
+Install Solis or SDK software (must be specified at time of ordering). - 3.
+Connect power and signal cables to spectrograph and computer. - 4.
+Attach the camera(s) to the spectrograph output port(s) if applicable. - Connect camera data and power interface, e.g. USB and power supply or PCI card (refer to relevant manual for instruction on how to install the PCI card into your computer). - 6.
+Follow the instructions for installation of the spectrograph and detector drivers. - 7.
+The Kymera 193i performs system checks on power-up and emits a short start-up tone when these are complete.